Collection Points

 Communication Guide for Collection Points

-To be available in due course
+To be made available in due course

 Contact SDR Portugal to start your registration process in the Deposit Return System.